zonemaster/zonemaster/docs/public/using/cli.md

 The most basic use of the `zonemaster-cli` command is to just test a domain, e.g.
 "zonemaster.net".

+There are two usable Docker images to run `zonemaster-cli`:
+`zonemaster/cli` and `zonemaster/backend`.
+For more information how to use `zonemaster/backend` image to invoke the cli go (here)[#../backend/Using-Zonemaster-Backend-Docker.md].

 ```sh
 docker run -t --rm zonemaster/cli zonemaster.net --no-ipv6
 ```